artainmo/web-development/mobile/swift/README.md

 Variables can equal digits and can be used with **arithmetic operators** to calculate such as; + (addition), - (substraction), * (multiplication), / (division), % (modulo, divides and gives remainder).<br>
 Instead of writing `age = age + 1` we can use 'compound assignment operators' and write `age += 1` and this is valid for all arithmetic operators.

 If we want to be clear about the kind of value stored in variable we can use **type annotation**.
-Here are some basic data types; Int (integer number), Double (floating-point number), String (sequence of characters), Bool (true/false values).
+Here are some basic data types; Int (integer number), Double (floating-point number), String (sequence of characters), Character, Bool (true/false values).
 Here is an example of a variable declaration with type annotation `var artist: String`.<br>
 This is useful by throwing warnings or errors if the given value is not of specified type.

 **String interpolation** means inserting a variable's value into a string, in swift we do it like this; `"This is the string and here comes the interpolation \(myVariable)"`.